Skip to main content

 EPP servers which implement this extension SHOULD use the values

-DNS for domain and and objects.
+the DNS for domain and (if supported) host objects.
+Server operators

 4. Out-of-band changes to TTL values